Check AI Brand Mentions: 5 Methods from Free to Automated

 Most teams start with Methods 1 or 3 to understand their current position, then graduate to Method 5 once they're actively optimizing and need trend data to measure progress.

-What To Do After You Check
+What To Do After You Check if AI Mentions Your Brand

 Finding that AI engines don't mention you — or mention you inaccurately — is common, especially for newer or smaller brands.
 The good news: AI visibility is buildable.
+Whether you want to track chatgpt brand mentions specifically or monitor all engines at once, the path forward is the same.

 The most impactful starting points are your knowledge graph presence (Wikidata entity, Schema markup on your site) and your content authority (comprehensive guides in your niche that AI engines can cite).
 For a step-by-step improvement roadmap, see our AI search optimization checklist — a 70+ item guide covering everything from technical foundations to brand signals.